colabottles/toddl/posts/networking.md

 bskyPostId: 3lauorp3v4k2g
 ---

-## When I set out to give accessibility talks, I never thought I'd meet some of the best people ever
+## I had the time of my life and more so I decided to write about it

 It was 2019, I was bored.
 The pandemic had hit and things were in unchartered territory.
 So I decided to throw myself out there in a way I had never done before.
 The world of public speaking.